ndrewtl/airspace-jekyll/_posts/2017-05-16-git-for-labs.md

 ### GitHub in action
 __We will practice using GitHub as a lab by analysing data from the <a href="http://www.livingplanetindex.org/home/index">Living Planet Index.</a>__

-#### The data and instructions are available from <a href="https://github.com/ourcodingclub/CC-12-git-for-labs">this repository.</a> To get us all started, it would be easier if one person from the lab downloads the data and instructions and then uploads them to our new `github-practice` folder within the lab's GitHub repository.
-Once that's done, all the other lab members can pull and then everyone will have the files.
+__The data and instructions are available from <a href="https://github.com/ourcodingclub/CC-12-git-for-labs">this repository.</a> To get us all started, it would be easier if one person from the lab downloads the data and instructions and then uploads them to our new `github-practice` folder within the lab's GitHub repository.
+Once that's done, all the other lab members can pull and then everyone will have the files.__

-#### Tasks for that person
  __Click on `Clone or download`, `Download ZIP` and download and unzip the files from <a href="https://github.com/ourcodingclub/CC-12-git-for-labs">here.</a> Copy the files and use your file explorer to navigate to your local copy of the lab's repository - paste the files there.
 Now go back to the RStudio project you set up in RStudio earlier.
 You can now see the files you added under the `Git` tab - you need to commit-pull-push and then the data and instructions will be up online.__

  <center><img src="{{ site.baseurl }}/img/upload.png" alt="Img" style="width: 1000px;"/></center>

  __Tick both files - you will see an `A` appear (A is for added files, if the files were modified, it would have been M, and D is for deleted files).
 Now click on `Commit` and write an informative commit message - it's useful to say who you are and what you've done - e.g. `Gergana added the LPI data`.
 Click on `Commit` - there will be a bit of loading and then you'll get a message saying your files have been added.
 Click on `Pull` - someone might have been working in the repo and you want to make sure you have the most recent version before you push.
 Once you've pulled, click on `Push` - your files are now online!__

- #### Tasks for everyone

- __Go to the RStudio session where you have the lab's GitHub repo project open.
+ __Everyone else should go to the `RStudio` session where they have the lab's GitHub repo project open.
 Click on `Pull` in the `Git` tab in the top right corner - you are now up to date and have the files necessary to complete the coding challenges ahead!__

 #### Open the `Instructions.R` file and follow along - if you get stuck you can check out the `Answers.R` file.
 The file includes several challenges - split in small teams with each team tackling one challenge - once a team completes a challenge, they can commit, pull and push!